|

 bleachers at Griffith Stadium in a regular season game in its 32 year history.

-Mickey Mantle home runs include:
+Mickey Mantle home runs:

-1. Detroit, 9/10/60 - Mantle unloaded a tremendous homer over the
+Detroit, 9/10/60 - Mantle unloaded an

 of the park.
 The pitcher was Paul Foytack.
 Years later researcher Paul